The Fraser Institute

 John Dielwart is a founding member and past President and CEO (until Jan 1, 2014) of Arc Energy Trusts, one of Canada’s largest conventional oil and gas royalty trusts.
 He is currently Vice-Chairman of ARC Financial Corp.

-Paul Hill is the president and CEO of the Hill Companies.
-According to his bio, “he is a past director of Canada Trust, North Canadian Oils Ltd., Shopping.com, US Forest Industries, the Canadian Forces Liaison Committee and the Asia Pacific Foundation to name a few.
-He is a member of the World Presidents and Chief Executives Organizations.”
+Paul Hill is the Chairman, President and CEO of the Hill Companies.
+According to his bio, he is a past director of Canada Trust, North Canadian Oils Ltd., Shopping.com, US Forest Industries, the Canadian Forces Liaison Committee and the Asia Pacific Foundation to name a few.
+He is a member of the World Presidents and Chief Executives Organizations.

-Gwyn Morgan is a current director and former President and CEO of EnCana Corporation, one of North America’s largest natural gas producers.
+Gwyn Morgan is the former director, President and CEO of EnCana Corporation, one of North America’s largest natural gas producers.
 Morgan has been described as one of the most powerful men in the oil patch and spent his lifetime building an oil empire in Alberta.

 Also on Fraser’s board are Charles Barlow of gas exploration company Barlow Brothers Ltd; R. Jack Pirie who is associated with private oil company Sabre Energy Ltd.; and John Hagg, CEO of tar sands extractor Northstar Energy (later merged with Devon Energy Corporation).